tygerdavejr/MegaTraveller_Trade_Commerce.py/README.md

 # MegaTraveller_Trade_Commerce.py
 Automating Trade and Commerce for the MegaTraveller game

 There are TWO Python files here.
-One was where I started earlier in class, and the second was from after we learned functions.
+One was where I started earlier in class, and the second (named Trade and Commerce) was from after we learned functions.

 I am a massive gamer nerd.
 I've been playing games my entire life, and one of my favorites has been MegaTraveller, a science fiction roleplaying game I played in high school.